-In carrying out their research activities, PhD students are required to keep in touch with their tutor, updating them on the progress of their research, any difficulties encountered and any progress made.
+In carrying out their research activities, PhD students are responsible for keeping in touch with their tutor, updating them on the progress of their research, and informing them of any difficulties.

-Admission to the following year is decided by the Board and is subject to the submission of a report on the teaching and research activities carried out and the successful completion of the research progress seminar, as assessed by the participating lecturers appointed by the coordinator, including the tutor, a discussant and the coordinator or his/her delegate.
+Admission to the following year is decided by the Board and is subject to the presentation of a report on the teaching and research activities carried out and a positive outcome of the research progress seminar, as assessed by the participating teachers appointed by the Board.